-If an instrument is incorrectly selected then it may not detect the radiation coming from the radionuclide it is presented to thus giving a false impression that no contamination is present.
+If an instrument is incorrectly selected then it may not detect the radiation coming from the radionuclide it is presented to; thus giving a false impression that no contamination is present.
 Similarly using an instrument that is too sensitive may either cause alarm or not detect appropriate levels of contamination.

 The table in Appendix 1 shows the radionuclides commonly used at the University and the commonly available contamination meter that should be used.
-The list is not exhaustive, and advice on other meters or radionuclides can be obtained from the Radiation Protection Unit.
+The list is not exhaustive, and advice on other meters or other radionuclides not on the list can be obtained from the Radiation Protection Unit.